puppetlabs-toy-chest/wash/website/content/docs/_index.md

 Validates an external plugin, using it's schema to limit exploration.
 The plugin can be one you've configured in Wash's config file, or it can be a script to load as an external plugin.
 Plugin-specific config from Wash's config file will be used.
 The Wash daemon does not need to be running to use this command.

-Validate starts from the plugin root and does a breadth-first traversal of the plugin hierarchy, invoking all supported methods on examples at each level.
-If the plugin provides a schema, it will be used to limit exploration to one example of each type of entry.
+Validate starts from the plugin root and does a breadth-first traversal of the plugin hierarchy, invoking all supported methods on an example at each level.
+If the plugin provides a schema, it will be used to explore one example of each type of entry.
 Exploration can be stopped with Ctrl-C when needed.

+Each line represents validation of an entry type.
+The `lrsx` fields represent support for `list`, `read`, `stream`, and `execute` methods respectively, with '-' representing lack of support for a method.

 ## Config